cesarmanzo/screenshot_detectify/README.md

 # Detectify Coding Challenge - Screenshot as a Service

 A project to capture screenshots of webpages.
-Demo: [cesarmanzo.com](http://cesarmanzo.com)
+Demo: [cesarmanzo.com:8000](http://cesarmanzo.com:8000)

+Select File or List to input your webpages.
+If you want your screenshots to be Full Page, click the checkbox.
+To view all the past screenshots, click on "View Past Screenshots"

 ## To run the project